 First, I’m posting to bring awareness especially if children are using these bottles as it is a huge risk.
 If my child was using this I would want someone to make me aware.

 Second, I want these companies to take action.
 Each company claims their products are lead free, which they are not.
-At a minimum each of these companies should do a recall, and offer replacements, to people who have water bottles with exposed lead.
+At a minimum each of these companies should do amend their product statement that they are lead free.
+If there is exposed lead, or a risk of exposed lead, they should do a recall and offer replacements.
 Going forward finding manufacturing processes that would allow them to cap or seal this hole without the use of lead.
 Exposed lead is not safe for any child or adult!
 I am confident a lead free option exists.
 We have to demand safer products for both us and the workers who are making these product.

 PlanetBox, Pura Kiki, Healthy Human – FOR THE SAKE OF OUR HEALTH, PLEASE MAKE A LEAD FREE PRODUCT AND OFFER A RECALL.
 STANDBY YOUR NON-TOXIC, LEAD FREE CLAIMS.